Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 >
 > “Play is part of early childhood development programmes and school curriculum and children are aware of its importance in their lives.”
 >
-> -   Ensure that play is an integral part of all early childhood development programmes supporting the early learning of babies and young children.
+> *   Ensure that play is an integral part of all early childhood development programmes supporting the early learning of babies and young children.
-> -   Encourage and resource play activities for children and adolescents through the school curriculum.
+> *   Encourage and resource play activities for children and adolescents through the school curriculum.
-> -   Ensure that each community has safe and wellkept play areas for children.
+> *   Ensure that each community has safe and wellkept play areas for children.
 >
 > **Children’s Act No. 38 of 2005**
 >
-> -   Recognises play as a right and requires that “all proceedings, actions or decisions in a matter concerning a child recognise a child’s need for development and to engage in play and other recreational activities appropriate to the child’s age.”
+> *   Recognises play as a right and requires that “all proceedings, actions or decisions in a matter concerning a child recognise a child’s need for development and to engage in play and other recreational activities appropriate to the child’s age.”
 >
 > **Regulations to the Children’s Act:**
 >
-> -   Promote children’s rights to rest, leisure and play
+> *   Promote children’s rights to rest, leisure and play.
-> -   Respect and promote cultural diversity and appreciation
+> *   Respect and promote cultural diversity and appreciation.
-> -   Design programmes according to children’s age and capacity for development, and meet the needs of the children for whom the services are provided, including children with a disability
+> *   Design programmes according to children’s age and capacity for development, and meet the needs of the children for whom the services are provided, including children with a disability.
-> -   Provide a safe environment where premises and equipment are safe and clean and children are adequately supervised
+> *   Provide a safe environment where premises and equipment are safe and clean and children are adequately supervised.
 >
 > **The South African National Curriculum Framework for Children from Birth to Four Years**
 >